seung-gu/eps-estimates-collector/README.md

-# FactSet Data Collector
+# EPS Estimates Collector

-A unified Python package for extracting quarterly EPS (Earnings Per Share) estimates from FactSet Earnings Insight reports using OCR and image processing techniques.
+A Python package for extracting quarterly EPS (Earnings Per Share) estimates from financial reports using OCR and image processing techniques.

+> **⚠️ Disclaimer**: This package is for **educational and research purposes only**.
+For production use, please use [FactSet's official API](https://developer.factset.com/).
+This package processes publicly available PDF reports and is not affiliated with or endorsed by FactSet.

 ## Overview